ironhack-labs/lab-react-tweets/README.md

 <br>

->  To allow you to focus on React without having to worry about the styling, we will provide you with the CSS sytles.
+>  To allow you to focus on React without having to worry about the styling, we will provide you with the CSS styles.
 Paste the below code to your `src/index.css` file:

 > ```css
 > /*   src/index.css   */